-S&P Global's final composite Purchasing Managers' Index (PMI), seen as a good gauge of economic health, fell to a 17-month low of 49.9 in July from June's 52.0, albeit ahead of a preliminary 49.4 estimate.
+S&P Global's final composite Purchasing Managers' Index (PMI), seen as a guide to economic health, fell to an 18-month low of 48.9 in August from July's 49.9, below a preliminary 49.2 estimate.
 Anything below 50 indicates contraction.

 (Reporting by Jonathan Cable; Editing by Hugh Lawson)